catherinetcai/blog/content/posts/New Year, Old Me.md

 ### Things I've Done in 2017
 - Quit a job I liked
 - Started a new job
-- Started my first job as a "senior" engineering (whatever that's supposed to mean, but I guess the title bump is cool!)
+- Started my first job as a "senior" engineering person (whatever that's supposed to mean, but I guess the title bump is cool!)
 - Actually felt like I was a "real" engineer (thanks imposter's syndrome)
 - Visited Tokyo for the first time
 - Visited Kauai for the first time